 Vacation and Sick Leave

-The labor laws in Connecticut do not require that an employer provide vacation time to an employee, and federal law does not require vacation time, either.
+CT state labor laws do not require an employer to provide vacation time to an employee, and federal law does not require vacation time, either.

-Workers should check their employment contracts, collective bargaining agreements, and employment letter to see if the employer promised any vacation time.
+Workers should check their employment contracts, collective bargaining agreements, and employment letter to determine if their employer provides for vacation time.

-In some situations, employers must offer certain service employees paid sick leave.
-The business must employ at least 50 people, and the employee must work in certain fields.
-Employees can accrue 1 hour of sick leave for every 40 hours worked.
-This is a complicated area of law, and employees should check with an experienced attorney about whether they qualify for sick leave.
+In some situations, Connecticut law requires employers to offer certain service employees paid sick leave.
+To qualify, the employee must work in certain fields and their company must employ at least 50 people.
+Employees accrue 1 hour of sick leave for every 40 hours worked.